jebowe3/Web-Mapping-Intro/README.md

   // write code to do something with the data here
 });
 ```

+### Using the Web Console to Develop and Debug Maps with Live Server

 Next, we need to check that our data files are indeed accessible and that there are no errors.
 For this, we can use a handy tool called Web Console.
 Open your project in your web browser using Atom Live Server.
 I am using Firefox, so the following instructions for accessing Web Console will apply for Firefox.
 If you are using something else, run a search with Google for how to access Web Console for your web browser.
 First, locate Web Developer Tools at the top right of your screen as follows: